 Burton and South Derbyshire College is a great place to learn.
 There’s a real buzz here; inspiring teachers, engaged learners, fantastic state of the art facilities and career-boosting links with leading businesses.

 FdA Education pathway and FdA Education (Early Childhood Studies)* pathway

 All part-time applicants are individually assessed on their qualifications, skills and experience.
 However, you would normally

 You can progress onto the BA (Hons) Education (Top Up) degree that may provide a route into PGCE qualification and teaching.
-If you choose to specialise in Early Childhood Studies you can also progress onto the BA (Hons) Early Childhood Studies (Top Up) degree.
+If you choose to specialise in Early Childhood Studies you can also progress onto the BA (Hons) Education (Top Up) degree with Early Years specialism.

 Graduates from this course have also secured promotions within their current roles, working within education.

 Your degree isn't just about securing that all-important academic qualification.
 It’s about gaining life and work skills to help you get ahead in the job market and gain employers’ respect.
 As a graduate of awarding body Staffordshire University, you'll gain skills and attributes that will help you stand out from the crowd, and become an employable, enterprising and entrepreneurial individual.